Post

 }

-SharpFocus prioritizes soundness.
-This means:
+SharpFocus chooses soundness.
+In practice that means:

-The cost is reduced precision:
+The cost is precision:

 1